 Research

 My goal is to design the most scalable logical reasoning systems in history for code analysis, analytic reasoning, and symbolic AI broadly.
-Over the past several years, my focus has been on extensions to Datalog, where my collaborators and I have built the world’s fastest Datalog engines for CPUs (CC ‘22, OOPSLA ‘23), GPUs (ASPLOS ‘25, AAAI ‘25), and supercomputing clusters (VLDB ‘25, ICS ‘25).
+Over the past several years, the bulk of my interests have been focused on extensions to Datalog, where my collaborators and I have built the world’s fastest Datalog engines for CPUs (CC ‘22, OOPSLA ‘23), GPUs (ASPLOS ‘25, AAAI ‘25), and supercomputing clusters (VLDB ‘25, ICS ‘25).
 In my current efforts, I have been working to apply these engines to new applications in reverse engineering, static analysis, medical reasoning, and related fields.

 My Google Scholar profile tracks my most up-to-date submissions.